Clean Air Strategy

 Chorley Council Area

-The Borough of Chorley lies in the Northwest of England at the heart of Lancashire.
+The borough of Chorley lies in the Northwest of England at the heart of Lancashire.
 It covers an area of 78.3 square miles with a population of 118,500.

 map